 The new collaboration is part of a project to bring open video to the Web with the solution built entirely on open standards like WebM and HTML5.
 With the hope that by lowering the barrier for 3D video on the Web, 3D will become more mainstream and promote the development of new applications using open Web technologies.

-The 3D video additions to YouTube will bring a huge library of new 3D content to users that have already invested in 3D technology and are looking for new 3D footage, and is hoped will attract new 3D users into purchasing 3D displays.
+The 3D video additions to YouTube will bring a huge library of new 3D content to users that have already invested in 3D technology and are looking for new 3D footage.
+This initiative is expected to attract new 3D users into purchasing 3D displays.
+The availability of 3D content on a popular platform like YouTube can significantly influence consumer behavior, encouraging more people to explore and invest in 3D technology.

 Latest Geeky Gadgets Deals